psgpyc/Simulated-Restaurant-Booking-System-with-Real-Time-ETL-Pipeline-Using-Django-Webhooks-Airflow-Po/README.md

-# Automated ETL Pipeline for Multi-Platform Restaurant Booking Data Integration and Analytics
+# Restaurant Booking System with Real Time ETL Pipeline Using Django-Webhooks, Airflow and PostgreSQL

 This project simulates a multi-platform restaurant reservation system and demonstrates how to build a real-time data pipeline using Apache Airflow, Django Rest Framework (DRF), and PostgreSQL.